One-Shot Distributed Source Simulation: As Quantum as it Can Get

 \end{lemma} \begin{proof} Our proof is a direct extension of the proof given for the traditional support lemma by Csiszar and K\"{o}rner \cite[Lemma 15.4]{Csiszar-2011a}.
 By assumption, $\mathscr{S}(A)$ is a compact, connected subset.
 By assumption each $f_{j}$ is continuous, so the image of $f_{j}(\rho)$ is both connected and compact.
 Define $F(\rho) := (f_{1}(\rho),...,f_{k}(\rho))$ and the set $\cR := \{F(\rho), \rho \in \mathscr{S}(A)\}$, which is connected and compact as product preserves these properties.
 Moreover, defining

 we have $(r_{1},...,r_{k})$ is an element of the convex closure of $\cR$.
-Therefore, applying Proposition \ref{prop:caratheodory}, there exist $k$ points of $\cR$, which we denote $\{F(\sigma_{j})\}_{j \in \cK}$, along with a distribution $q \in \cP([k])$ such that
+Therefore, applying Proposition \ref{prop:caratheodory}, there exist $k$ points of $\cR$, which we denote $\{F(\sigma_{j})\}_{j \in [k]}$, along with a distribution $q \in \cP([k])$ such that

 By definition of $F(\rho)$, we can conclude $r_{j} =\sum_{j} q(i) f(\sigma_{i})$ for all $i \in [k]$.
-Letting $\cW' = [k]$ completes the proof. \end{proof} First, we note the reason we talk in terms of generalized state spaces that are subsets of the positive density matrices is that, for example, this would allow for cardinality bounds on subnormalized states which may be of use given smoothed measures.
+Letting $\cW' = [k]$ completes the proof. \end{proof} First, we note the reason we talk in terms of generalized state spaces that are subsets of the positive density matrices is that, for example, this would allow for cardinality bounds on subnormalized states which may be of use given smooth measures.
 In fact, any closed convex subset of the (possibly subnormalized) density matrices would work, since it would be compact and all convex sets are (path-)connected.
 Moreover, the generalized state space may be the product space of closed convex subsets of the (possibly subnormalized) density matrices, since the product of connected, compact sets are also connected and compact, which is useful for network settings.\footnote{Formally, your state space is then $\mathscr{S}(A) \times \mathscr{S}(B)$ and functions which are defined on $\Pos(A \otimes B)$ would be extended to being on the state space via composition with the map $(\rho,\sigma) \mapsto \rho \otimes \sigma$.} Note you can also restrict to the support of some state space as needed.

-We now can use this to bound the cardinality of the the max common information which will also explain why we chose $I^{\uparrow}_{\max}$.
-This relies on various technical lemmas about mutual informations which we relegate to an appendix and summarize here. \begin{lemma} Let $\rho_{ABX}$ be classical on $X$.
+\paragraph{Cardinality Bound for $C_{\max}$} We now can use the generalized support lemma to bound the cardinality of the the max common information.
+This relies on a technical lemma about mutual information quantities which we relegate to an appendix and summarize here. \begin{lemma} Let $\rho_{ACX}$ be classical on $X$.
 Then,